 Applications for funding will be scored by the Scoring Committee and/or reviewed by the applicable Watershed Area Steering Committee(s) on a rolling basis as applications are submitted.
 Applications are not prioritized based on the order they are received.

 To allocate funds, a Transfer Agreement between the approved applicant/developer and the District must be executed.
-Draft templates for Transfer Agreements are expected to become available in early 2020 for public review.
+Draft templates for Transfer Agreements are available in the Municipalities and Regional Program webpages.
 Funds will be transferred in annual increments subject to the Project meeting the schedule, budget, and scope terms outlined in the Transfer Agreement.

 Progress Report Requirements